 Kinetic or Solar?
 Which is the Best Eco-Friendly Timepiece

 Both kinetic and solar watches are known for their low-maintenance and eco-friendly properties.
 However, determining which is the better type of timepiece is subjective.
 Both have their strengths and weaknesses.
-For example, kinetic watches are powered through motion – which basically means that as long as you wear it, it won’t stop ticking.
+For example, kinetic watches are powered through motion – which basically means that as long as you wear them, they won’t stop ticking.

-As for solar watches, it can recharge itself as long as there is light, whether natural or artificial and their batteries are known to last for up to a decade.
+As for solar watches, they recharge themselves as long as there is light, whether natural or artificial and their batteries are known to last for up to a decade.
 We go further in-depth about this particular discussion in our Kinetic vs. Solar Watches article which we highly suggest you check out if you are interested in these types of a timepiece.